Doris Burke: Broadcasting career

-In October 2013, Burke signed a multi-year contract extension to serve as an NBA commentator for ESPN.
-On November 13, she debuted on ESPN's NBA pre-game show NBA Countdown, alongside analysts Jalen Rose and Avery Johnson.
+In 2013, Burke signed a multi-year contract extension to serve as an NBA commentator for ESPN.
+On November 13, she debuted on ESPN's NBA pregame show NBA Countdown alongside analysts Jalen Rose and Avery Johnson.

-In 2017, Burke became a regular NBA game analyst for ESPN, becoming the first woman at the national level to be assigned a full regular-season role.
-Burke replaced Doug Collins, who left ESPN for a job with the Chicago Bulls, but continued sideline reporting for the conference finals and the NBA Finals until 2019.
+In 2017, Burke became a regular NBA game analyst for ESPN, the first woman to be assigned a full regular-season role at the national level.
+She replaced Doug Collins, who left ESPN for a job with the Chicago Bulls, but continued sideline reporting for the conference finals and the NBA Finals until 2019.
 In 2020, Burke began calling the Conference Finals and the NBA Finals on ESPN Radio, making her the first woman to call the conference finals and NBA Finals on radio.

-In August 2023, ESPN/ABC announced that Burke, along with former NBA coach Doc Rivers, will join Mike Breen on their lead broadcasting team, replacing Jeff Van Gundy and Mark Jackson, who were laid off by the network earlier that year.
-This makes Burke the first woman to serve as a television analyst for a major American men's championship, and the first woman TV analyst for the NBA Conference Finals and the NBA Finals.
+In August 2023, ESPN/ABC announced that Burke and former NBA coach Doc Rivers would join Mike Breen on its lead broadcasting team, replacing Jeff Van Gundy and Mark Jackson, whom the network laid off earlier that year.
+Burke is the first woman to serve as a television analyst for a major American men's championship and the first woman TV analyst for the NBA Conference Finals and the NBA Finals.
 (Note: Burke previously called Game 1 of the 2020 Eastern Conference Finals on TV with Mark Jones, in lieu of Breen, Jeff Van Gundy, and Mark Jackson, who were in charge for Game 7 of the 2020 Western Conference Semifinals series between the Los Angeles Clippers and the Denver Nuggets.
 As a result, this will officially mark the first time she will call the Conference Finals and the NBA Finals on television.)